modelop/modelop.github.io/Product Manuals/Configuration/index.md

   }
 }
 ```
-Note: Authenticated Kafka streams requires that the krb5.conf be copied into the engine container.
+Note: Authenticated Kafka streams requires that the krb5.conf be copied into the engine container at /etc/.

 S3 stream:
 ```json